Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Social Security Administration

-Please provide TransUnion with a copy of the child’s birth certificate and Social Security card (if available), along with your dispute listing the inaccurate items.
+Please mail TransUnion a copy of the child’s birth certificate and Social Security card (if available), along with your dispute listing the inaccurate items.
+You can find our mailing address here.
 Once we receive the dispute, we will conduct an investigation.
 You may also want to contact the companies listed directly and inform them that the Social Security number associated with the accounts belongs to a minor.

 Your child may be on a promotional mailing list.
 Companies purchase mailing lists from many sources.
 If you or your child have subscribed to any services in the child’s name (for example, magazines or airline frequent flyer accounts) that are not specifically designed for children, their name may have been shared as part of a mailing list.

 TransUnion currently does not offer fraud alert protection for minors.
-However, we can offer to place a Protected Consumer Freeze on your minor’s file.
-For more information on adding a freeze to your minor child’s credit report, please visit www.transunion.com/credit-freeze.
+However, we can offer to place a protected consumer freeze on your minor’s file.
+Click here for more information on adding a freeze to your minor child’s credit report.

-Yes, the Protected Consumer Freeze is applicable to minors 15 or younger in all 50 US States and Puerto Rico.
-For more information on adding a freeze to your minor child’s credit report, please visit www.transunion.com/credit-freeze.
+Yes, the protected consumer freeze is applicable to minors 15 or younger in all 50 U.S. States and Puerto Rico.
+Click here for more information on adding a freeze to your minor child’s credit report.

 The FTC has helpful information on their website: https://www.consumer.ftc.gov/articles/0040-child-identity-theft

-If you are concerned about your personal information and want to take steps to protect yourself, you can freeze or lock your credit report.
-More information can be found here:www.transunion.com/credithelp
+If you are concerned about your personal information and want to take steps to protect yourself, you can freeze your credit report.
+You can find more information here.

 In you are over the age of 16, but not yet 18, you will need to mail in your freeze request.
 Please send us a letter requesting a freeze and include the following information: